b3b00/csly/README.md

 #### Csly is ####

-Csly is perfect for small [Domain-Specific Languages](https://en.wikipedia.org/wiki/Domain-specific_language) that are bundled in C# applications.
+Csly is perfect for small [domain-specific languages (DSLs)](https://en.wikipedia.org/wiki/Domain-specific_language) that can be bundled in C# applications for end-users to interact with your application using natural language, for example.

 ## Installation ##